Flag of ASEAN: History

 The ASEAN flag features the organization's logo or emblem.
 The logo is a winning entry of a design competition held from 1977 to 1978.
 The symbol was created by Mohammad Radzi Hanif, then a design student from the MARA Institute of Technology of Malaysia.

 ASEAN's first flag was similar to the current one – it had six paddy stalks representing the five founding members (Indonesia, Malaysia, Philippines, Singapore, and Thailand), plus Brunei Darussalam (joined on 7 January 1984) and the word ASEAN written under the stalks.
 The background was white instead of blue, the border of the circle along with the word ASEAN was cyan, and the circle was bright yellow.
 The stalks themselves were golden brownish in colour.

-The preceding flag was adopted in 23 July 1994 at the ASEAN Ministerial Meeting in Bangkok.
+The preceding flag was adopted on 23 July 1994 at the ASEAN Ministerial Meeting in Bangkok.

 The current flag with the blue field was adopted on 31 May 1997 at the Special Meeting of the ASEAN Foreign Ministers in Kuala Lumpur.